 - Took a Level in Dumbass: He's a bit more clueless and socially inept in American Wedding.

-- Took a Level in Kindness: At the end of American Wedding.
+- Took a Level in Kindness: At the end of American Wedding, where he finally tries to be a good guy after being rightfully dismissed by everyone.
 He's still an immature moron in the fourth movie, but this time his Jerkass moments come mostly due to him still being trapped in the past and acting like his high school self.

 - Undying Loyalty: Stifler may be an obnoxious, sex-crazed jerk, but once he's your friend, he is your friend for life.

 - Unsympathetic Comedy Protagonist: Until the third act of American Wedding.

 - Virgin-Shaming: Harasses the guys in the first film for being virgins.

 - Vitriolic Best Buds: With everyone, especially Finch.Stifler: (after Finch lets him be with Cadence) I fucking hate not hating you.Finch: I did fuck your mom.
 Twice.Stifler: That's better, fucker!

 The gang's unofficial leader.
 Kevin is usually the one who kickstarts their sexual adventures.

 - The Artifact: Kevin was the Deuteragonist of the first film after Jim, but thanks to the breakout characters of Finch and Stifler, by the time American Wedding rolled around there was really nothing for him to do, especially since his love interest Vicky wasn't even in the movie.
 But because he was Jim's best friend it would've been strange for him not to be in the wedding party so he was basically just around to stand there and hardly say anything.